 With its white marble and columns, the façade of the Opera House is initially reminiscent of typical Italian villa architecture.
 With its laurel, the phoenix symbolically sits enthroned over the theatre.
 Terpsichorean and Melpomene stand in niches on both sides, representing dance and tragedy like muses.
 Two masks stand for comedy and tragedy, a plaque commemorates the year of reopening.

-Seven steps lead from Campo San Fantin up to the main portal and into the prestigious reception area with foyer and cloakrooms.
+Seven steps lead from Campo San Fantin up to the main portal and into the prestigious reception area with a foyer and cloakrooms.
 From here the stairs lead to the auditorium and the 166 boxes.
 An eye-catcher is certainly the magnificently decorated emperor’s box, which was subsequently built to honor Emperor Napoleon.
 The boxes are arranged over five ranks, single boxes can be visited.
 Here you should take a seat and enjoy the beauty of this unique place for a moment.
 The large stage area impresses with its red and gold color.
-It has been restored to its original condition, together with the boxes, the opera house can accommodate about 900 spectators.
+It has been restored to its original condition, and together with the boxes, the opera house can accommodate about 900 spectators.

 The changing rooms and actors’ lounges are also part of the tour program.
 Following an exceptional visit to the theatre, its own café invites you to linger.
 Would you like to learn more about theatre and Venice?
 Then you will surely find the right book at the exit.